Canadian Science Policy Centre

 Limiting global warming to 1.5oC requires new technologies to capture and utilize carbon from the atmosphere.
 This panel addresses a series of questions: (1) how can we best reduce sectoral emissions related to Canada’s existing energy sector?
 (2) what are the most effective technologies to capture carbon, from emissions and from the atmosphere?
 (3) how can we most effectively reutilize carbon that has been captured?
 (4) what tools are going to be most important in driving behavioural change to make this happen?
 The discussion will highlight the role of new technologies in supporting Canada’s energy transition.

-Canada is in a climate crisis and permafrost is thawing.
-Permafrost thaw is not only releasing large amounts of greenhouse gases, but also destabilizing the frozen ground that literally supports northern communities, and infrastructure, and sustains traditional lifestyles and interlinked ecosystems.
+Canada is experiencing climate change, a key component of which is permafrost thawing.
+Permafrost thaw is not only releasing large amounts of greenhouse gasses, but also destabilizing the frozen ground that literally supports northern communities, infrastructure, and sustains traditional lifestyles and interlinked ecosystems.
 Yet capacity, research, data, services, and informed risk assessment remain limited and fragmented, as negative impacts accelerate.
-This panel session will stimulate discussion on the competing priorities and considerations of Canada learning to live with and prepare for permafrost thaw, within the broader policy landscape of climate change, Arctic issues, energy and food sustainability, self-governance, reconciliation, and data sovereignty.
+This panel session stimulated discussion on the competing priorities and considerations of Canada learning to live with and prepare for permafrost thaw, within the broader policy landscape of climate change, Arctic issues, energy and food sustainability, self-governance, reconciliation, and data sovereignty.